Answer a few simple questions to make your document in minutes

 If you are a property owner or manager in Minnesota, you can create a Minnesota Eviction Notice to warn renters of future legal action if they will not pay their rent, abide by the agreed-upon terms of their lease, or leave the property as demanded.
 This official legal notice can help to reiterate your expectations to the tenant and put the rental arrangement back on track.
 With that in mind, in some cases, there will be no resolution, and filing a complaint with the court is unavoidable.
 Suited for all types of residential property, our Eviction Notice for Minnesota can be used by property owners with tenants in Rochester, Saint Paul, Minneapolis, and in all of the other towns within the North Star State.

 Under normal circumstances, the answer is yes, and you may draft a Minnesota Eviction Notice (more specifically called a 14-Day Notice to Pay Rent or Quit) to initiate the process.
 That said, due to COVID-19, there are a few special protections in place for tenants who are unable to pay rent.
 Although the ban on eviction has been struck down by the United States Supreme Court, the state of Minnesota and individual municipalities have the authority to create and enforce their own regulations for residential evictions.
-Keep up with the current developments for Minnesota or ask a local landlord-tenant lawyer for more specific advice.
+Keep up with the ask a local landlord-tenant lawyer for more specific advice.

 If you wish to evict a tenant in Minnesota, it may be a good idea to provide a Notice of Eviction as a first step.
 Even if it isn't always legally mandated, this document can help you avoid court (assuming the tenant will comply.)
 Some of the circumstances in which you might want to use one are: